 My conclusion is anything but conclusive.

 It’s frustrating to admit that I lack a satisfying verdict.
-I hate social media, but I still use it to a limited degree.
-I loathe Facebook, but I sympathize with authors who are bound to it.
-I firmly believe that no writer should reside on the platform, but I stop short of openly preaching that gospel.
+I loathe Facebook, but also sympathize with authors who are bound to it.
+I firmly believe that no writer should reside on the platform, but I stop short of openly preaching that stance.
 This post will carry that torch, and I will point to it whenever anyone asks if I’m on Facebook.
-I can only hope that some of you will read these words and gain the resolve to abandon the Zuckerberg Empire.
+I can only hope that some will read these words and gain the resolve to abandon the Zuckerberg Empire.

 I can sense a grand awakening on the horizon, but I have no idea when that day will come.
 In the meantime, I suggest watching The Social Dilemma, a poignant documentary that expertly dissects the pitfalls of social media.